adam-maj/django-react-heroku-template/README.md

 3. React app "src" and "public" folders are in the root directory (not inside another react app folder)
 4. Static files directory is configured in "TEMPLATES" setting on settings.py
 5. Django heroku called on last line of settings file configures databse, allowed hosts, etc. ([django_heroku documentation](https://pypi.org/project/django-heroku/))
-6. The release tasks specifically migrates api because there is no migrations folder
+6. The release tasks specifically migrates api because there is no migrations folder there
+7. Everytime a heroku dyno is destroyed, it loses all memory of past migrations and is very easy to break

 # Change App Name
 1. Change name of appname folder